 Scottish winters can be difficult.
 This musing was written in 2016 as it is not yet November we still have time to practice stillness to find the joy within.

-If this post lifts your heart and you can’t come to class then please show your support by buying me a coffee.
+If this post lifts your heart then please show your support by hitting the like button.
 This site will always be ad free.

 As I sit watching the mid November Sun setting at 4pm and the ice that failed to thaw grow in stature.

 As the stresses of Winter and the strains of the festive season approach.